-David Frum, a former speechwriter for George W. Bush, argues in The Atlantic that the Republican Party should become the party of liberalism in the United States.
+David Frum, formerly a speechwriter for George W. Bush, argues in The Atlantic that the Republican Party should become the party of liberalism in the United States.

 As the Democrats move to left on economic policy, there is room for a party that defends free markets, free trade, limited government and personal liberty.